James Ennis

 With $845,059 guaranteed salary on the line for Ennis coming into the 2015/16 season, he struggled during the 2015 NBA Summer League, calling his play "terrible" after shooting 29.7 percent from the field (19-of-64) in seven games, including 2-of-23 on three-pointers, and recorded more than twice as many turnovers (23) as assists (11).
 Tendinitis in his knees contributed to his struggles, but with three months between summer league and training camp, Ennis was able to rejuvenate himself while receiving treatment that subsided the tendinitis.
 He also worked on his jump shot with Heat assistant coach Keith Smart, and focused on improving his ball-handling.
 Despite sustaining a dislocated finger on his left hand in Miamis exhibition finale against the New Orleans Pelicans, the Heat retained Ennis for the 2015/16 season after earning a spot on the teams opening night roster.
 Ennis managed game time in three of the Heats first seven games to begin the 2015/16 season, when on November 10, 2015, he and Mario Chalmers were traded to the Memphis Grizzlies in exchange for Jarnell Stokes and Beno Udrih, a deal undertaken in order for the Heat to cut $6 million in luxury tax.

 Upon joining the Grizzlies, Ennis was unable to make an impact or string together consecutive games due to the teams strong contingent of wing players in Jeff Green, Matt Barnes, Tony Allen, JaMychal Green and Vince Carter.
 He subsequently spent the majority of the 2015/16 season in the NBA Development League playing for the Iowa Energy, the Grizzlies affiliate team.
-On March 2, 2016, after appearing in just 10 games for Memphis, he was waived by the organization.
+On March 2, 2016, after appearing in just 10 games for Memphis, he was waived by the organisation.
 Ennis played out the remainder of the year with G League team the Iowa Energy.

 On March 30, 2016, Ennis signed a 10-day contract with the New Orleans Pelicans to help the team deal with numerous injuries.
 New Orleans had to use an NBA hardship exemption in order to sign him as he made their roster stand at 18, three over the allowed limited of 15.
 He made his debut for the Pelicans later that night, recording 13 points, 5 rebounds, and 4 assists in 24 minutes off the bench in a 100–92 loss to the San Antonio Spurs.